Mr-Zamora/SQL_fundamentals/tutorials/03_creating_tables.md

 5. **NULL**: Represents missing data

 Unlike some other database systems, SQLite uses "type affinity" which means it's somewhat flexible with data types.

+## Planning Your Table Structure

+Before creating a table, it's important to plan its structure:

+1. Decide what entity the table will represent (e.g., students)
+2. Identify the attributes you need to store (e.g., name, age, grade)
+3. Choose appropriate data types for each attribute
+4. Determine which constraints are needed

 ## Creating Your First Table